 Quality Wool commits to youth for industry future

-IN a move to help reverse the decline in young people entering the wool industry, wool broker Quality Wool has created its own pathway for young team members that is set to benefit their careers and growers across the country.
+In a move to help reverse the decline in young people entering the wool industry, wool broker Quality Wool has created its own pathway for young team members that is set to benefit their careers and growers across the country.

 The dedicated program has had an immediate impact, with the company employing six young staff in the last five months who will soon be posted in various areas around Australia and assist senior staff with support to growers.

-Despite the tough seasonal conditions in eastern Australia that has slashed wool production, Quality Wool decided to invest in the youth program to provide an educational commitment and help improve the industry’s future.
+Despite the tough seasonal conditions in eastern Australia that has slashed wool production,

 “We are committing to young people with a workshop program that educates them on‑the‑job, whilst they are employed,’’ said Managing Director Mark Dyson.